Skip to main content

 Investing

 How do you buy and sell securities?
-The process is actually very easy, thanks in large part to technology—so easy it almost seems like you're doing the buying and selling yourself.
-But you're not—a brokerage firm, also called a broker-dealer, is.
+The process is actually very easy, thanks in large part to technology—so easy it almost seems like you have a direct line to the markets and are doing the buying and selling yourself.
+But you’re not—a brokerage firm, also called a broker-dealer, is.

-Almost all firms have a digital presence where you may be able to enter an order to buy and sell a security.
-Some online firms may offer apps that allow you to trade on your mobile device.
-But even when you're placing that order yourself, it's still your brokerage firm that's responsible for handling trade routing, execution and settlement, and for providing trade confirmations.
+Almost all firms have some form of digital presence that allows you to check your account, get market-related information, enter an order to buy or sell a security, and more.
+But even when you place an order through an app or online, it’s still your brokerage firm that’s responsible for handling trade routing, execution and settlement and for providing trade confirmations.

 Use FINRA BrokerCheck to check the registration status and background of brokerage firms and any investment professionals you work with or are considering.
-Once you’ve opened a brokerage account, here are two other self-directed—but essential—things you should do before you buy and sell any investment product.
+And regardless of whether you take a do-it-yourself, self-directed approach or work with a professional, be sure you understand these three essential things before you buy and sell any investment product:

-• Understand fees and expenses.
-Discuss costs with your investment professional, if you're using a full-service broker.
+• Fees and expenses – Discuss costs with your investment professional if you’re using a full-service brokerage firm.
 Online brokerage firms provide cost information on their site or through their trading app.
-Costs may include sales commissions, mark-ups or mark-downs, administrative and management charges and costs, associated with the sale or redemption of an investment.
+Costs may include sales commissions, markups or markdowns, administrative and management charges, and costs associated with the sale or redemption of an investment.
 No investment is truly free.
-FINRA’s Fund Analyzer can help understand and compare fund fees and expenses.
+FINRA’s Fund Analyzer can help you understand and compare fund fees and expenses.

-• Understand order types.
-You have the ability to exercise some control over how and when your stock orders are executed, depending on the type of order you enter.
+• Order types – You have the ability to exercise some control over how and when your stock orders are executed, depending on the type of order you enter.
 This in turn can influence the price at which you buy or sell securities.

-While your brokerage firm does the actual buying and selling, it's up to you to research each investment product and understand what you're investing in.
-To learn more about buying and selling specific types of investments—from bank products to digital assets—be sure to read the Buying and Selling section of each investment product page for the assets you are interested in.
+While your brokerage firm does the actual buying and selling, it’s up to you to research each investment product and understand what you’re investing in.
+Read more about buying and selling specific types of investment products.
+In addition, be sure you understand the consequences of buying and selling in different types of investment accounts.

-As you buy and sell securities, it’s also important to assess whether the securities in your account remain aligned with your investment goals.
+As you make decisions, it’s important to assess whether the securities in your account remain aligned with your investment goals.
 You should also understand and be comfortable with the risks, costs and liquidity of your investments.

 After You Buy or Sell